Buy both volumes together - 4 DVDs and 42 episodes with bonuses - just $25.00 with free shipping!

 The first volume, released in 2010, contains 20 episodes chosen by Burr himself for preservation.
 In addition, three episodes, Lemonade, First 15-minute show, and The Mikado have just been retransferred directly from the 16mm kinescopes to ensure the highest quality of these signficant episodes.

 Step back in time to the earliest days of television, and you'll see why James Thurber once wrote that Burr and Fran Allison were "helping to save the sanity of the nation and to improve, if not even to invent, the quality of television."
+Available at Amazon.

 Watch clips from the DVD on our youtube channel